Ranunculus bulbosus L.

 Family - Ranunculaceae

 Inflorescence - Axillary and terminal pedunculate flowers.
-Peduncles to +15cm long, appressed pubescent, green, carinate or not, a small leaf occasionally present on peduncle or not.
+Peduncles to 15 cm, appressed pubescent, green, carinate or not, a small leaf occasionally present on peduncle.

 Flowering - April - June.